Photographing Jewelry: Why and How to Shoot Jewelry on Models in Natural Light

 Have you ever gone to an open house?
 Chances are good that the realtor showing the home prepared the house by creating warm and inviting smells (fresh baked cookies and warm apple cider, anyone?) as well as by asking the current owners to remove items that are cluttering up the place as well as anything too personal, like family photos.
 I’ve seen this on HGTV shows a lot; the realtors say that potential buyers can better envision themselves in the home if other family photos aren’t there.
 Makes sense.

-The same theories can be applied to selling your jewelry, specifically photographing your jewelry on models.
-And though I knew it was ideal to offer at least one on-human photo of your jewelry when presenting it for sale, after watching Azur Mele’s new video about photographing jewelry in natural light on models, I realized there are even more good reasons than I realized, such as:
+The same theories can be applied to selling your jewelry, specifically photographing jewelry on models.
+And though I knew it was ideal to offer at least one on-human photo of your jewelry when presenting it for sale, after watching Azur Mele’s video about photographing jewelry in natural light on models, I realized there are even more good reasons than I realized, such as these!

-If you think about taking jewelry photos in natural light (which is free for everyone!) on models, you can probably spell out the process and considerations involved, even if you can’t quite achieve the photos you want.
+If you think about photographing jewelry in natural light on models, you can probably spell out the process and considerations involved, even if you can’t quite achieve the photos you want.
 But there are so many little things that you might not have even thought of–like why you should wear a white shirt when you’re photographing jewelry, why it’s good to photograph a model wearing multiple pieces of jewelry even if you’re only selling one of those pieces, and the importance of triangles.
-Azur covers photographing shiny metals, gemstone jewelry, and jewelry made from other natural materials–and the lighting concerns you need to know for each type.
-You’ll learn jewelry photography tips for creating eye-catching contrasts between light, skin tone, and your jewelry, as well as how to save time and money by working with an experienced model.
+Azur covers photographing jewelry in shiny metals, gemstone jewelry, and jewelry made from other natural materials–and the lighting concerns you need to know for each type.
+You’ll learn tips for photographing jewelry for creating eye-catching contrasts between light, skin tone, and your jewelry, as well as how to save time and money by working with an experienced model.

-Order How to Photograph Jewelry and Gemstones on Models in Natural Light or instantly download the video to learn how to take photographs worthy if your jewelry designs!
+Download How to Photograph Jewelry and Gemstones on Models in Natural Light to learn how to take photographs worthy if your jewelry designs!